lukeasrodgers/ruby-fortran-ffi-poc/README.md

 The following code snippets leave off the ruby-ffi/Fortran boilerplate, which you can get from the src in this repo.
 It assumes a ruby module named Flib.

+Some benchmarks on Fortran/ruby speed differences are in `bench.rb`.

 ## Compiling

 See `makefile` for compilation commands, assumes presence of gfortran.